vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Resources page for management cluster](img/tko-on-vsphere-nsxt/tkg-installer-09.png)

-1. On the Kubernetes Network section, select the Tanzu Kubernetes Grid management network (`tkg-mgmt-ls`) where the control plane and worker nodes will be placed during management cluster deployment.
+1. On the Kubernetes Network section, select the Tanzu Kubernetes Grid management network (`sfo01-w01-vds01-tkgmanagement`) where the control plane and worker nodes will be placed during management cluster deployment.
 Ensure that the network has DHCP service enabled.
 Optionally, change the pod and service CIDR.

     If the Tanzu environment is placed behind a proxy, enable proxy and provide proxy details: